Sham1ko/iu-project-cs/README.md

 - **Selection**: tournament selection (choosing the best from random samples)
 - **Crossover**: single-point exchange of days between schedules
 - **Mutation**:
-  - Standard mutation (70%): random modification of several lessons
+  - Standard mutation (40%): random modification of several lessons
-  - Compaction mutation (30%): shifts lessons to the start of the day to eliminate early gaps
+  - Compaction mutation (60%): shifts lessons to the start of the day to eliminate gaps
+- **Post-processing**: Final full compaction to ensure all classes have no gaps

 ## Usage